 The recent decades have witnessed a massive upsurge of the voluntary sector in both the developing and the developed world.
-In the realm of this phenomenon, the need for the human resources that have pragmatic skill to understand and work upon the challenges of this is immense.
+In the realm of this phenomenon the need for the human resources that have pragmatic skills to understand and work upon the challenges of this is immense.

 Bachelor in Social Work is a 3-year (6 semester) program with second major in Rural Development.

 Bachelor in Social Work will give you a well-rounded education to make you a more versatile social work and development practitioner.
 The program facilitates students in understanding the nature of the rural world through the activities of the voluntary sector.
 On this program the theories and principles of social work are integrated with that of rural development providing you with in depth knowledge of social challenges in the developing world.

 Bachelor in Social Work from Thames leads to a Bachelor of Arts degree from Tribhuvan University.
 The program is offered by School of Social Sciences in association with Faculty of Humanities and Social Sciences, Tribhuvan University.
 Students are required to complete 90 credit hours of course work and practicum training.